Sazid99246/100-days-of-code/r1-log.md

 =============================================
 6. Started Module 4 and watched all videos
 7. Attempted the quiz, and passed.
-8. Compleeted the programming assignment.
+8. Completed the programming assignment.

 ### Day 23, January 20, 2025, Monday
 1. Solved Problem of the day on **GeeksforGeeks**